 Once the balm mixture has cooled slightly add the essential oils of your choice.

 The combinations mentioned above will work well, but I opted for a combo of tangerine essential oil (15 drops) and spearmint essential oil (5 drops).
 There is just something about that citrus mint combo…

 Let the balm cool completely.
 Now all of your homemade luxurious gifts are ready!

 The amount I created filled my particular jar exactly to the top.
 If you have some left over, pour it into a little jar to keep for your own use.
 You will want to make more, I promise!

 And here they are all together!

 These cute and useful gifts are not limited to the Holiday Season by any stretch.
-Print out the simple to follow instructions from the FREE resource library.
-And here is the signup form I promised you up above.

 If you love homemade beauty products and treatments be sure to check out these posts: